 Others have said that the student didn’t “build” a clock, but took a working clock apart, and put it in a different case.
 In the business world, this is a common practice known as “repurposing,” which is defined as, “To use or convert for use in another format or product.”
 (Source: http://www.thefreedictionary.com/repurposing).

 Building electronic projects from scratch, however, is not beyond the realm of possibilities.
 It was done in the 1970’s and 80’s with electronic components that were readily available from stores like Radio Shack.
 One could even buy simple metal boxes to house projects like this.
 Some of the recent documentaries on lives of Steve Jobs and Bill Gates show these men and their friends creating circuit boards and soldering electronics together in hopes of achieving something great.
-That’s the same type of spirit STEM education desires to engender – projects which combine the disciplines of science, technology, engineering and mathematics.
+That’s the same type of spirit STEM education desires to engender, creating projects which combine the disciplines of science, technology, engineering and mathematics.

 Perhaps the real learning here is awareness.
 It’s now not beyond the realm of possibilities to realize STEM education could give students the knowledge to create destructive devices.
 Educators need to know what the goals of any initiative are, how to communicate those goals to students, and how to properly assess the learning, with an eye to positive and worthwhile outcomes…not destructive ones.

 Perhaps the instructions for such a project need to communicate the following: “If it looks like something that someone thinks will hurt other people, then bad things will happen to you.”
 In 2014, students across the country were arrested for bringing toy guns to school.
-While the consequences for this incident have had the precedent set by bringing something to school that “looks” dangerous but is not, why is the reaction to these consequences so different now that technology is an element in the equation?
-Are schools following precedents, policies, or prejudices?
+While the consequences for this incident set the precedent by bringing something to school that “looks” dangerous but is not, why is the reaction to these consequences so different now that technology is an element in the equation?
+Are schools following precedents, policies, procedures, or prejudices?
 Will their explanations be accepted, and what will the consequences of their actions be?